-The department maintains a strong presence in research on Greek and Latin texts.
+The Classical Studies at the OU maintains a strong presence in research on Greek and Latin texts.
 The texts cluster has a double focus: first, we are interested in exploring the cultural contexts of ancient texts; second, much of our work engages with questions of language, including issues to do with translation.
-Within these broad themes, members of the department have published on a wide range of areas, and the cluster’s expertise ranges from archaic Greece to imperial Rome.
+Within these broad themes, members of the discipline have published on a wide range of areas, and the cluster’s expertise ranges from archaic Greece to imperial Rome.
 The cluster has a particular interest in genre, and its members have investigated generic boundaries and interactions in epic, Greek tragedy, Plato, and Roman elegy.
 There are close connections with the reception cluster, with some work straddling both fields.

 Elton Barker's research interests in this strand range widely over epic, historiography and tragedy.
 His book, Entering the Agon (Oxford University Press, 2009), investigates representations of debate in epic, historiography and tragedy in terms of an interpretative framework of dissent from authority.
 He is particularly interested in epic rivalry and reception, the politics of Greek tragedy, the relationship between Herodotus and Thucydides, and the spatial analysis of networks in Herodotus.
 He has also worked on the use of oracles in Herodotus's Histories, the relationship of the new Archilochus fragment to Homer, and the chorus in Sophocles.